 A rule of thumb is that test statistic values in the range of 1.5 to 2.5 are relatively normal.
 Values outside of this range could be cause for concern.
 Field(2009) suggests that values under 1 or more than 3 are a definite cause for concern.

 The Durbin Watson test is rarely used and is considered by some to be archaic.
-It requires the use of tables, which you can find here.
-Here’s an except of the table at the 5% alpha level (the most common significance level used):
+It requires the use of tables, which you can find mostly in older texts.
+Here’s an excerpt of one table (Stanford, n.d.) at the 5% alpha level (the most common significance level used):

 As the tables are so cumbersome, you’ll want to use technology to find the DW statistic.